dotcomxtreme/streaming-guides/README.md

 This document serves as a developer guide for integrating with the market data streamer service.

-Please note this service is presently in closed beta and subject to change.
 The public interface is presently accessible via [wss://streaming.cryptocompare.com/](wss://streaming.cryptocompare.com/) and will require IP whitelisting as well as an API key.
 This can be requested by contacting us [by email.](mailto:data@cryptocompare.com)

 ### Examples